gramineproject/gramine/Documentation/performance.rst

 Exitless feature
 ----------------

+Note this feature is currently insecure and not recommended for production usage (potentially susceptible to CVE-2022-21233 aka INTEL-SA-00657).

 Gramine supports the Exitless (or Switchless) feature – it trades off CPU cores for faster OCALL execution.
 More specifically, with Exitless, enclave threads do not exit the enclave on OCALLs but instead busy wait for untrusted helper